Homepage / Excursion Guides / Thrill Seeker's Guide to Big Sky in Summer: Ziplining, Rafting & More

 Where to Zipline

-- Big Sky Resort – Two options here.
+• Big Sky Resort – There are two options here.
 The Adventure Zipline starts with a chairlift ride and then sends you down four long lines with fast drops and big views of Lone Mountain.
 The Nature Zipline is shorter, closer to the ground, and better for kids or people new to heights.

 What the Ride Feels Like